KnoxDevs/directory/organizers/README.md

 # Template for Organizers

-Below is a template you can use to add your name as an organizer to this list.
+Below is a template, but there is also a template (above) in this folder you can use to add your name as an organizer to this list.
 Note that the file must be a YML file.
 We have chosen `.yml` as the extension, but `.yaml` will work as well.
 We probably won't accept your pull request if you do that tho ;)

 Info we're looking for.
 You can leave any field but name and group blank if you wish.